Mester/demo-day-vikings/scope.md

 #### *Detailed list of the features the web app will support at Demo Day.*

-* Top 10 songs playable from website.
+* Top 10 songs from /r/listentothis.

 If we have extra time:
+* User login with oAuth.
+* Music playable from website.
-* Save history of music played by user.
+* Save history of music played by user or save list of favorites.

 #### *Services you’re going to use*